Leanna Love

 Leanna Love is a fictional character from the CBS soap opera, The Young and the Restless.
 She was portrayed by Barbara Crampton, who departed from the role in 1993.
 Crampton returned from 1998 to 2002 and again from 2006 to 2007.
+In March 2023, Crampton returned to the show to celebrate the show’s 50th Anniversary.

 Much of Leanna's history revolves around her marriage to Victor Newman.

-Character
+Creation

 Casting

 Barbara Crampton was the only actress to play Leanna.
 She previously had roles in soaps such as Days of Our Lives and Guiding Light.
 During an interview with Daily Grind House Crampton stated: "When it first started, that role was only supposed to be for three months.
 Then they cast me in it, and after two months they said, 'You know, it's kind of working.
 We’d like to keep your character for another year.'
 So I said OK and I worked on it for a year.
 Then they said, 'You know, it’s really working.
 We want to hire you on for another three years.'
 I did it for another three years, and then I did it for another two or three years after that.
 She had a good long run for somebody who wasn’t married and in a family on a soap opera."
 Crampton said there is always a possibility for Leanna to make another guest appearance.
+Crampton then returned to make guest appearances between 1998 and 2002 and further ones in 2006 and 2007.